QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     draws = drawsuntilthreshold(0.2, maxdraws=100)

-Additionally, it is sometimes convenient to add to just push numbers onto an array without indexing it directly
+Additionally, it is sometimes convenient to just push numbers onto an array without indexing it directly

 .. code-block:: julia